 What should Nissan LEAF tire pressure be?

 Recommended tire pressure for Nissan LEAF tires is 36 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Nissan LEAF?
+Where to find recommended tire pressure for Nissan LEAF?

 What is recommended winter tire pressure for Nissan LEAF?

-Recommended tire pressure for Nissan LEAF is the same for any season, but you may inflate your Nissan LEAF tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Nissan LEAF tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Nissan LEAF tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Nissan LEAF tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.